 The regiment had parts of five companies at Gettysburg.
 It was combined with the 3rd Indiana Cavalry under the command of Colonel George H. Chapman.
 The combined regiments totaled 588 men and lost 4 killed, 10 wounded and 6 missing.

 First line of battle July 1, 1863.
 Held until relieved by 1st Corps

 One Squadron picketing ridge east of Marsh creek met enemy’s left advance

 Thos.
 G. Blanset

 From the rear of the monument:

 Regiment retired to ridge on left rear, with Brigade fought dismounted, repulsing attacks of the enemy.
 Covered the withdrawal of line to Cemetery Hill and in the evening took position on left flank of the Army

 July 2, 1863 Buford’s Division retired toward Westminster

-See more on the 12th Illinois Cavalry in the Civil War
+See more on the history of the 12th Illinois Cavalry in the Civil War